pwr5109/Amazon_Vine_Analysis/README.md

 ## Summary:

-This data suggests that there is a bias toward five-star reviews from paid-reviewers.
-Reason being is because while the majority of reviews and amount of five star reviews are in favor of non-vine members.
-It still shows that more than half of vine members reviews are 5 star.
-That in itself shows bias that paid viewers have.
+This data suggests that there are biases toward five-star reviews from paid-reviewers, because while the majority of reviews and amount of five star reviews are in favor of non-vine members.
+It still shows that more than half of the vine members reviews are 5 star, so that by itself shows biases that paid viewers have over non-paid members.
-A way to have made this unbias would have been further analysis of more samples and knowing how many 1-4 star reviews each viewer left therefore you could see a clear pattern.
+To make this unbias we would have to further Analysis of more reviews/products and knowing how many 1-4 star reviews each viewer left to see a pattern or how rating is done.